nooh007/FasterRCNN-FaceMask-Detection/README.md

 Faster R-CNN Implementation in Pytorch

 This repository implements Faster R-CNN with training, inference and map evaluation in PyTorch.
-The aim was to create a simple implementation based on PyTorch faster r-cnn codebase and to get rid of all the abstractions and make the implementation easy to understand.

-Here i have used the Facemask dataset from kaggle to perform the implementation.
+Here i have used the Facemask dataset from Kaggle to perform the implementation.

 This faster RCNN implementation can be used for any custom dataset, and to make sure to follow the steps from the pdf to avoid any errors.

 ## Sample Output by training Faster R-CNN on FaceMask dataset
-Ground Truth(Left) | Prediction(right)
+Ground Truth                               Prediction
 </br>
 <img src="https://github.com/user-attachments/assets/da09d1fa-f013-4150-9457-d6396d19ebe0" width="300">
 <img src="https://github.com/user-attachments/assets/7c2c7de7-8fc3-4d1d-aa9c-268d5410961f" width="300">